thermofisher/rnd-it-molbio-fidelity-umi/README.md

 # MuA-based Molecular Indexing for Rare Mutation Detection by Next-Generation Sequencing

+## Disclaimer

+This repository is intended to be used as a supplement for scholarly publication.
+As such, this repository is made available “as-is”.
+Maintenance and support for this repository is not available at this time.

 ## Description

 This code was used to generate [MuA-based Molecular Indexing for Rare Mutation Detection by Next-Generation Sequencing]("") publication data.